iceablemedia/boldr-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.29 =
+April 14th, 2014
+* Fixed: Using sane defaults (No setting is saved in the database without explicit user action)
+* Removed unused function boldr_get_settings()
+* Tested with WordPress 3.9-RC1: no issue found

 = 1.1.28 =
 April 7th, 2014